kaliflowerx3/ZoltriTWserver/deniedmods.md

 For other suggestions: answer whichever questions are applicable (i.e., everything except 1)

 # List of already denied mods
+(Unbalanced means server admins have decided this.
+Disagree all you want but don't argue, it won't help)

 Ars Magica - Unbalanced
 Mr. Crayfish - Unbalanced